Divided States of America

 Even more confusing is that North Florida is considered part of the South, while the more recently developed South Florida is considered 'Yankee'.
 This is demographics at work—until the 20th century South Florida was economically useless, much of it being swampland.
 It only developed when the idea of idyllic resorts (and railroads) came into vogue, around the same time industrialization kicked into high gear.
 The result was rich Northerners looking for sunny (and frost-free) real estate, and South Florida farmers exporting citrus and winter fruit and vegetables north.

 However, the general antipathy between the Northern and Southern portions of the state predates the Civil War at least, and likely has to do with the massive differences in economics, as South Florida mainly focused on cattle, sugar and shipping, while North Florida and the Panhandle were heavily invested in plantation agriculture and King Cotton.
 The lack of easy overland travel really only exacerbated the issue.

-While that annexation treaty did not actually allow the state of Texas to secede if it wished, as is sometimes incorrectly implied, it does allow Texas to balkanize itself into up to five separate states if it so wishes.note Of course, if Texas did decide to partition itself, it might mean 10 Texan senators.
-The joke is that this will never happen because no one would agree on who gets to keep the Alamo.
+- While that annexation treaty did not actually allow the state of Texas to secede if it wished, as is sometimes incorrectly implied, it does allow Texas to balkanize itself into up to five separate states if it so wishes.note The joke is that this will never happen because no one would agree on who gets to keep the Alamo.